Honda Factory Trike

 And last, you can't ignore the obvious fact that Honda is already making massive money on the very strong sales of Goldwing DCTs currently being converted to trikes.
 It ain't gonna happen.

 If I sounds like I'm trashing Harley, I'm not.
 I've owned lots of Harleys, love them and have converted hundreds of them.
 They have a lot of appeal, they have "soul" but out of the box the TriGlide just cannot compare to the ride, features, technology and dependability of a new Honda DCT Trike conversion.
-I have lots of loyal, lifelong Harley owners switching to Hondas for these reasons.
+I have seen lots of loyal, lifelong Harley owners switching to Hondas for these reasons.

 Having said all this, it's really a shame that the US cannot seem to compete with Japanese manufacturing and technology, so much so, that in the auto industry for an example, Ford doesn't even try to compete, they have stopped making passenger cars altogether.

-You're ignoring the main reasons it will never happen with Honda.
+IMHO, you're ignoring the main reasons it will never happen with Honda.
 First, Harley is a US based company, consider the logistics and cost to ship a steady stream of Honda trikes to the US, it's cost prohibitive.

 Second, Harley literally used the existing front half of an existing product and used Lehman to supply a very basic, bare bones solid axle back half...comparatively, it is low cost solution, with poor ride quality, it runs hot, but is says Harley on the tank and what owner group is more blindly loyal to a brand than Harley-Davidson.
 They just have to spend thousands to make them more usable and comfortable.
 How many "What did you do to your TriGlide today" posts are there?